 • Fainting.

-Dehydration can become a dangerous issue if left unchecked, especially in young children and those with weakened immune systems.
+Dehydration can become a dangerous issue if left unchecked, especially in young children and those with a weakened immune system.
 In severe cases, it can even be life-threatening.
 Even mild dehydration can create discomfort and poorly impact your sleep for instance.

 Sports drinks like Gatorade will fit your needs, along with oral rehydration solutions like Pedialyte, which you can find at your local grocery store.
 If you’re unable to purchase them, you can make your own from a mix of coconut water, salt, and calcium-magnesium.

 Electrolytes include minerals such as sodium, potassium, and calcium, which are all important for healthy bodily function.
+The effectiveness of different oral rehydration solutions, such as low-sodium/low-osmolarity ORS and high-sodium/high-osmolarity ORS, has been well-documented in treating dehydration.
 Even if fluids are restored, a lack of electrolytes can have a negative effect on the body.
 Thankfully, there are several easy ways to restore them outside of electrolyte solutions.

 You can drink 100% fruit juice, non-caffeinated beverages such as tea, or simple broths.
 Foods like bananas, avocados, and yogurt also provide electrolytes.
 If you’re having a hard time swallowing, you can suck on ice cubes or fruit pops.